-- 1) complete an application and return it to Admissions as early as possible before their intended enrollment date; - 2) submit official transcripts from each college or university attended since their initial enrollment at LSUA, regardless of whether credit was earned, attempted, or is being pursued at the other institution.→Students who fail to acknowledge attendance at any college or university in which they have been registered may have their registration cancelled and be dismissed from the university. ←
+- complete an application and return it to Admissions as early as possible before their intended enrollment date; - 2) submit official transcripts from each college or university attended since their initial enrollment at LSUA, regardless of whether credit was earned, attempted, or is being pursued at the other institution. → The registration of students who fail to acknowledge prior attendance at any other college or university will be cancelled; such students may be dismissed from the university. ←